Archdiocese of Toulouse: History

 Raymond VI and Raymond VII, Counts of Toulouse, had leanings towards the Cathars.
-Simon of Montfort in 1218 died under the walls of Toulouse, At this time Toulouse had as bishop Fulk of Marseilles (1206–1231), who fought against Raymond VI and protected the Friars-Preachers in their early days.
+Simon de Montfort in 1218 died under the walls of Toulouse, At this time Toulouse had as bishop Fulk of Marseilles (1206–1231), who fought against Raymond VI and protected the Friars-Preachers in their early days.
 The marriage (1249) of Jeanne, daughter of Raymond VII, with Alphonse de Poitiers, brother of Louis IX of France, led to the uniting in 1271 of the County of Toulouse to the Crown of France, and Toulouse became the capital of the Province of Languedoc.

 The See of Toulouse was for a time made famous by St. Louis (1296–97), son of Charles II, King of Naples and the Two Sicilies, and of Mary, daughter of the King of Hungary: he was nephew of St. Elizabeth of Hungary and grand-nephew of St. Louis, King of France.
 Louis had resigned to his brother Robert all rights over the Kingdom of Naples, and had accepted from Pope Boniface VIII the See of Toulouse after becoming a Franciscan friar.
 His successor was Peter de la Chapelle Taillefer (1298–1312) who was created cardinal in 1305.

 To this epoch belongs a change that took place in the history of the Diocese of Toulouse.
 It decreased in size but increased in dignity.
 Before 1295 the Diocese of Toulouse was very extensive.
 At the beginning of the thirteenth century Bishop Fulk had wished to divide it into several dioceses.
 In 1295 a portion of territory was cut off by Boniface VIII to form the Diocese of Pamiers.
 Then in 1319 John XXII cut off the Diocese of Toulouse from the metropolitan church of Narbonne and made it a metropolitan with the Sees of Montauban, Saint-Papoul, Rieux, and Lombez as suffragans; a little later Lavaur and Mirepoix also became suffragans of Toulouse.
 The majority of these sees were composed of territory cut off from the ancient See of Toulouse itself.
 According to Pope John XXII, not only was the diocese too large and too populated for a single bishop to carry out all of his necessary functions, but also it was immensely rich and did not spend its wealth for the growth of the faith, but on luxuries and dissipation of every sort.

 Pope John XXII offered the See of Riez in Provence to Gaillard de Preyssac, Bishop of Toulouse since 1305, whom he suspected of having conspired against him with Hugues Giraud, Bishop of Cahors.
 Gaillard refused the offer, and retired to Avignon where he died in 1327.